VHS Revival chronicles ‘The Hulkster’s’ fleeting movie career and the real-life scandal that all but killed it

 With McMahon facing serious jail time, Hogan would part ways with the WWF and lie low until the whole scandal blew over, but with McMahon acquitted and the blame falling squarely in the lap of corrupt physician and WWF scapegoat Dr George Zahorian, 1993 would represent a new dawn for both the WWF and the Hulkster, albeit it a fleeting one.
-Following the years of courtroom battles and bad press, the WWF were forced to re-build their reputation and talent roster from the ground floor up, and, at least for a few years, Hogan no longer represented the huge draw he had once been as the face of the company’s ‘golden era’.
+Following years of courtroom battles and bad press, the WWF were forced to re-build their reputation and talent roster from the ground floor up, and, at least for a few years, Hogan was no longer the company’s golden goose.
+Audiences had lost faith in him.

 Those jackals would take yet another commercial punt, casting The Hulkster as a cruel millionaire who believes himself to be Santa Claus after a bump on the noggin leaves him with a case of amnesia—the convenient kind that will ultimately show him the error of his ways.
 Once again, the notably trimmed-down, post-steroids Hulkster played a big, dumb, reluctant hero, and once again his attempts fell flatter than a pancake.
-Hulk’s latest punt at silver screen success would once again be the result of wrestling-based popularity, the once babyface grappler turning heel to forge popular onscreen faction the New World Order, a move that would lead to the sport’s next financial boom period.
+Hulk’s latest punt at silver screen success was again the result of wrestling-based popularity, the once babyface grappler turning heel to forge popular onscreen faction the New World Order having jumped ship to headline McMahon rival Ted Turner’s World Championship Wrestling, a move that would lead to the sport’s next financial boom period.